-Barts Health is committed to protecting your privacy when you use our services.
+Barts Health NHS Trust is committed to protecting your privacy when you use our services.
 This privacy notice explains how we use information about you and how we protect your privacy.

 Where can I get advice?

-The Trust has a Data Protection Officer who makes sure we respect your rights and follow the law.
-If you have any concerns or questions about how we look after your personal information, please contact the Data Protection Officer, Derek Peacock, at DPO@bartshealth.nhs.uk or by calling 020 7480 4892 and asking to speak to the Data Protection Officer.
+We have a data protection officer who makes sure we respect your rights and follow the law.
+If you have any concerns or questions about how we look after your personal information, please contact the data protection officer or by calling 020 7480 4892.
 Alternatively, you could write to:

 Data Protection Officer